leoloso/gatowebsites/content/docs/guides/config/printing-the-settings-page-with-tabs-or-long-format.md

 ---
 title: Printing the Settings page with tabs or long format
-metaDesc: Organizing the Settings in a single long page, or via tabs.
+description: Organizing the Settings in a single long page, or via tabs.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 1250
 ---